-At the time of acquisition, the Company believed it likely that the Earnout Payments would be made, and accordingly recorded the entire amount of \$400,000 as a contingent liability on its balance sheet as of the acquisition date.
+The Company believes it is likely that the Earnout Payments will be made, and accordingly has recorded the entire amount of \$400,000 as a contingent liability on its balance sheet as of the acquisition date.
 The amount of \$800,000 was allocated to customer lists, an intangible asset with a useful life of 60 months; and the amount of \$200,000 was allocated to a non-compete agreement, an intangible asset with a useful life of 48 months.
-A total of \$52,500 was amortized to operations during the three months ended September 30, 2018 and 2017; a total of \$157,500 was amortized to operations during the nine months ended September 30, 2018 and 2017.
+A total of \$52,500 was amortized to operations during the three months ended March 31, 2018 and 2017.